 LIBRARY OF CONGRESS, GEOGRAPHY AND MAP DIVISION / SCIENCE PHOTO LIBRARY LIBRARY OF CONGRESS, GEOGRAPHY AND MAP DIVISION / SCIENCE PHOTO LIBRARY

 The Atlantic Telegraph (1865).
-Document illustrating the history of telegraphy, and the submarine cables laid across the Atlantic and in the Mediterranean in the 1850s and 1860s (see C026/8924).
+Map of transatlantic cables from a document illustrating the history of telegraphy (see C026/8923).
+The map also shows the cables laid in the Mediterranean in the 1850s.
 In the Atlantic, both the failed 1858 cable and the successful 1866 cable were laid from Ireland to Newfoundland.
 The northern proposal of Shaffner and the southern French proposal are also shown.
-The 1866 cable was laid by the SS Great Eastern (centre).
-Existing cables are listed and cable types illustrated, with a telegraph and a Morse code table, plus a map of proposed global ocean and land telegraph routes.
+The 1866 cable was laid by the SS Great Eastern.
+Existing cables are listed (left and right; total of 12,850 kilometres) and the cross-section of the 1858 cable is shown at top left and top right.
 Published by George Washington Bacon (1830-1921).

 Model release not required.
 Property release not required.